Cosmetic Surgery FAQ’s

 Q: I have heard that any medical practitioner or doctor can call himself a “cosmetic surgeon” and perform plastic surgery procedures.
 Is this true?
 How do I know if my surgeon is properly trained and well experienced?

 A: It is true that in Australia a doctor such as a GP can call himself a cosmetic surgeon regardless of his post graduate training.
-Unfortunately general practitioners with no specialist surgical training today commonly masquarade as plastic surgeons and practice cosmetic surgery.
+Unfortunately general practitioners with no specialist surgical training today commonly masquerade as plastic surgeons and practice cosmetic surgery.
 However what defines a properly trained and qualified plastic surgeon compared to these practitioners is very clear.
-Plastic surgery requires at least 3 years of basic surgical training after medical school followed by 4 years of training under the Royal Australian College of Surgeons (RACS) in the specialty of plastic and reconstructive surgery.
+Plastic surgery requires at least 3 years of basic surgical training after medical school followed by 4 years of training under the Royal Australian College of Surgeons (RACS) in the speciality of plastic and reconstructive surgery.
 The degree FRACS after your surgeons name indicates this is the case.
-See Choosing your surgeon

 Q: Is it safe to have cosmetic surgery performed overseas because I have heard that it is a cheaper option?